thiagodff/VUTTR/frontend/README.md

 ## Getting started

+You can test the frontend app using local storage: https://vuttr-bossabox.netlify.app/

+or run in your own computer:

 1. Clone this repo using `git clone https://github.com/thiagodff/VUTTR`
 2. Move yourself to the appropriate directory: `cd VUTTR/frontend`<br>
 3. Run `yarn` to install dependencies<br />